TheOdinProject/curriculum/README.md

 ### How it Works

 The units here are meant to break down into approximately 20% pre-learning / 80% building.
+Your "teachers" will be dozens of different videos, blog posts, and readings with an emphasis on FREE.
+Your "classmates" will be the other students who have made it to the same unit as you and with whom you will pair on the project work.
+You are in the driver seat of your own education... stay motivated and stick with it!

 Each step of the way, you should be able to see your progress through the projects you've built and by how far you've progressed along the path laid out here.
 We'll also do our best to answer the question "So why the heck do I need to know this anyway?".
 If one piece of content has you stuck, we'll have links to additional resources to help shore up your understanding.
 Where possible, we'll try to give you the no-bullshit explanation that cuts through the industry jargon.

 ### Final Note